piplup55/deck/README.md

 }
 ```

-3. grab the [yuzu.sh](https://github.com/piplup55/misc/blob/yuzu/mesa/yuzu.sh) and copy it to `/home/deck/Emulation/tools/launchers` **remember to make a backup**
+3. grab the [ryujinx.sh](https://github.com/piplup55/misc/blob/ryujinx/mesa/ryujinx.sh) and copy it to `/home/deck/Emulation/tools/launchers` **remember to make a backup**

-4. edit the yuzu.sh and change mesaversion to your version
+4. edit the ryujinx.sh and change mesaversion to your version

 in my case `mesaversion="21.3.4"`